 At Murata, employees around the world respond to the changing business environment, thinking and acting based on the Murata Philosophy as the shared guiding principles.
 They feel rewarded and continues to grow through their work.
-They trust and cooperate with each other to demonstrate collective strength, leading to the creation of new innovation to respond to a changing business enviror
+They trust and cooperate with each other to demonstrate collective strength, leading to the creation of new innovation.